 Many families with deep roots in the St. Louis area help keep the tradition of Old Newsboys strong.
 We hope that all St. Louisians join in and contribute generously to this worthy effort.
 Old Newsboys has a long history of community commitment, an asset that provides an umbrella for at-risk children.
 All funds collected go to the charities.

 Duncan Bauman of the Globe-Democrat started Old Newsboys Day in 1957.
-This year's campaign was Friday, November 16, echoes the dream of his commitment.
 To him, it was not just an event.
 It was a catalyst for community involvement, where individuals from all walks of life — Rotarians, businesses, organizations, high school students, families, friends — could join together for a common goal: to sell a special edition of the newspaper and raise much-needed funds for multiple charities that serve Metro St. Louis' children.

 Funding helps ensure every child in the St. Louis area has an equal opportunity to live a healthy, educated life.
 The fund is often called the "charity of last resort" because small, in-the-trench charities rely on these grants to avoid being at the road's end for supplying necessary items like food, clothing and medical supplies.